 - Programme sponsors: the World Bank, through the Joint Japan/World Bank Graduate Scholarship Program (JJ/WBGSP) general funding scheme.
 Candidates judged to be eligible can apply for a studentship from the World Bank.
-Application forms will be on line from January 25, 2017 : studentship application form JJ/WBGSP
+Application forms will be on line end of February 2019 : studentship application form JJ/WBGSP

 - the French Ministry of Foreign Affairs.
 Those bodies then proceed to the award of studentships covering all application and tuition fees and travel and accommodation expenses.
 The number of studentships awarded and the award criteria remain at the entire discretion of the sponsoring organisations.
 In particular,

 - Other sponsors: candidates judged to be eligible, and who can thus defer their entry for one year, can seek funding for their training from other bilateral or multilateral financing organisations, or even from the own governments.

 Philippe Messéant, Ferdi